robotlolita/metamagical/packages/babel-plugin-metamagical-comments/README.md

 This plugin is not entirely done yet, the following is a list of current limitations:

-- Only works for function and variable (const/let/var) declarations;
+- Doesn't support object methods, getters, or arrows yet;
-- No meta-data is inferred from the source code yet;
+- Limited meta-data inference (name, signature, source);

 ## Support